amezmo/docs/databases/index.md

 Amezmo dashboard, you can backup, restore, and check the status of your database.

 ## Configuration
-We recommend using the hostname for your accessing your database from code.
-The hostname can be found on the Database tab as seen below.
+You must use the **Internal host** for accessing the database server from your application.
+The Internal host is the name for the hostname of the server that is running with your applications network.
+It can be found on the Database overview tab.
+Using the IP address of the database host is not recommended because the IP address may change.

 ## Features
 - **Remote access**